 It has been proven that carnosine acts as a main and supplemental therapy in many diseases, including learning disorders, age-related conditions, and neurological problems.
 Carnosine stimulates the production of neurotransmitters that bind to receptors in the nerves, facilitates their relief, and helps to eliminate waste from the cells.

-Current researches suggest that carnosine may have a protective and preventive effect in dyslexia and other learning disorders.
+Current researchers suggest that carnosine may have a protective and preventive effect in dyslexia and other learning disorders.
 According to the feedback of parents of children with dyslexia, by using carnosine some disorders associated with dyslexia have calmed down and reading improved.

 Studies have shown that people with dyslexia have problems with reading, and a slight visual or auditory disturbance may impair their attention and concentration.
 Children with dyslexia cannot filter incoming information, which makes difficult to create mental categories for recognising the sound of words (phoneme), letters and words.